Well Known Nevada Turquoise Varieties

 Blue Gem Turquoise

-Nevada’s turquoise exhibits considerable color variation, yielding both green and blue hues with intense coloration.
-Similar to Darling Darlene Turquoise, the Blue Gem Turquoise Mine, also known as Battle Mountain Turquoise, was situated near Battle Mountain.
-Although the mine is no longer operational, it produced exceptionally valuable turquoise renowned for its hardness and vibrant colors.
+Nevada’s turquoise exhibits a notable range of colors, presenting vibrant shades of both green and blue.
+The Blue Gem Turquoise Mine, also known as Battle Mountain Turquoise, shares geographical proximity with the Darling Darlene Turquoise mine, situated near Battle Mountain.
+Although the mine is currently inactive, it was previously recognized for producing exceptionally valuable turquoise, renowned for its hardness and vivid coloration.

 Carico Lake Turquoise

-Carico Lake Turquoise is renowned for its stunning green hue, which is attributed to its unique zinc and copper composition.
-While it is most notable for its green color, this gemstone can also occur in various shades of blue.
-Named after a dried lake bed, Carico Lake Turquoise is sourced from Lander County, Nevada.
-Due to the mine’s remote location and harsh winter conditions, the yield of turquoise is relatively limited.
+Carico Lake Turquoise is a notable gemstone, renowned for its vibrant green coloration, which is attributed to its unique zinc and copper composition.
+While primarily recognized for its green hues, it can also be found in various shades of blue.
+Sourced from Lander County, Nevada, and named after a former dried lake bed, Carico Lake Turquoise experiences limited production due to its remote location and harsh winter conditions.

 Lander Blue Turquoise

-Number 8 Mine Turquoise is deemed an extinct turquoise variety due to the mine’s nonexistence, which was a result of the site being excavated following the discovery of gold in the surrounding area.
+#8 Mine Turquoise is classified as an extinct variety due to the mine’s closure.
+The site was excavated following a gold discovery in the surrounding area.

 Learn more about #8 Mine Turquoise by clicking here.